Updated: Nov 4th, 2021

 Research by Gallup shows that employees that are less than engaged quit often because they tend to be unhappy and stressed.
 Also, it takes more than a 20% pay raise to poach an engaged employee.

-6. Americans Expect to Continue Working Remotely
+6. Americans want to Continue Working Remotely

 Pandemic or not, flexible work is here to stay.
 Some companies have already switched to long-term remote work, allowing their employees to work from home permanently.
 It’s a trend that American employers need to get ahead of, according to a recent Bankrate survey .